-Our Toronto home inspection team wants to help you make an informed decision about your home purchase or sale.
+Our award-winning Toronto home inspection team wants to help you make an informed decision about your home purchase or sale.
 That is why all of our home inspectors are certified through the National Institute of Building Inspectors (NIBI) and undergo professional communications training.
 Our inspector training is even tested and recertified annually.
 Not only do we promise a thorough home inspection from a trained professional, but we deliver a quality inspection report that accurately documents our findings in clear, easy-to-understand terms.
 We want to give you the confidence you deserve as a valued customer.

 Our office is conveniently located in Toronto’s West End, but we inspect homes and condos in the East End, North Toronto, and everywhere in-between and beyond.
 Because the majority of our work takes place downtown, we regularly inspect old homes, and century homes, so we have firsthand knowledge and experience with the particular defects found in Toronto’s older housing stock, like knob-and-tube wiring.
 Of course, we also inspect new construction and mid-century homes as well.